wwcodemanila/WWCodeManila-Ruby.RubyOnRails/docs/README.md

 ### Volunteer

-Attend one of our [events](https://bit.ly/wwcodemanilameetups) and talk to us!
+Attend one of our [events](https://bit.ly/wwcodemanilameetups) and talk to us! :smile:

 ### Donate

-Even a little amount is a big helping us achieve our mission of inspiring women to excel in tech careers.
+Even a little amount is a big helping us achieve our mission of inspiring women to excel in tech careers. :heart:

 You can donate at our [Open Collective](https://opencollective.com/wwcodemanila).

 ### Hosting

 Do you want to host one of our study groups?
-Email us at manila@womenwhocode.com.
+Email us at **manila@womenwhocode.com**.

 ## Contributors